YuvalShaul/aws/cli/basic-configuration.md

 **aws configure**
 - Follow the instructions.
 (you should choose a regions like us-east-1, and a preffered output format: json/yaml)
 - Edit ~/.aws/credentials to see the results
+(in the case of a docker container, ~ is going to be /root directory)